-Police searching for wanted man after drug raid
+Man wanted after March drug raid in Graves Co. now in custody

 After the raid, Davis was arrested and booked into the Graves County Jail.

-Davis is facing the following charges: trafficking controlled substance first degree less than two grams second offense, possession of drug paraphernalia, five counts of criminal possession of a forged instrument first degree and fleeing and evading second degree.
+Davis faced charges of trafficking controlled substance first degree less than two grams second offense, possession of drug paraphernalia, five counts of criminal possession of a forged instrument first degree and fleeing and evading second degree.

-Davis was also wanted on three outstanding warrants from Hickman County.
+He was also wanted on three outstanding warrants from Hickman County.

 Officers from the Mayfield and Fulton Police Departments assisted with the investigation.